SAN applauds as court rules Exxon Mobil can be sued in Nigeria

 Ozoani, who is Arinze’s counsel, had argued that Exxon Mobil was not a stranger to the employment of his client and that the claimant could sue it for any liability arising from any default or wrong done to him in the course of his employment.

-He sumbitted that the claimant was holding the first and second defendant liable for his alleged unlawful retirement.
+He submitted that the claimant was holding the first and second defendant liable for his alleged unlawful retirement.

-According to him, it is misleading for Exxon Mobil to state that the claimant’s reliefs was against MPN only.
+According to him, it is misleading for Exxon Mobil to state that the claimant’s reliefs were against MPN only.

 He added that the second defendant’s presence was required for the just determination of the issues as presented in the suit.